 Getting good inbox placement at Microsoft involves understanding the way Microsoft’s spam filter works and implementing best practices Microsoft considers to be important.
 Following Microsoft's best practice guidelines builds trust and helps you to maintain a good sending reputation, which helps to ensure your email reaches the inbox.

-To minimize the impact junk email has on its users’ email experience, Microsoft uses a combination of filtering technologies, reputation measures, whitelists, blacklists and other factors in its spam filtering formula.
+To minimize the impact junk email has on its users’ email experience, Microsoft uses a combination of filtering technologies, reputation measures, whitelists, blocklists and other factors in its spam filtering formula.
 These include:

 Deliverability to Microsoft is based on a sender's reputation.
 Your sending reputation is a measure of how likely your email is spam or not spam.
 Common metrics that make up your sending reputation (among many others) include subscriber complaints, sending email to unknown users, sending email to spam traps, and how much your subscribers interact and engage with your email.
 Sending reputation at Microsoft is always the responsibility of the sender.